Respect for Human Rights

 Salient Human Rights Issues

-In the Human Rights Policy, we have identified salient human rights issues (high priority issues) for us, such as “improving access to health care”, “availability of pharmaceuticals”, “considerations for human rights in research and development”, “counterfeit drugs”, “protection of personal information”, “sustainable procurement”, “decent work”, “prevention of harassment”, “prohibition of child labor and forced labor”, “realization of appropriate occupational safety and health”, “freedom of association and respect for the right to collective bargaining”, “appropriate working hours and wages” and ” fair employment, compensation and development.”
+In the Position Statement on Human Rights, we have identified salient human rights issues (high priority issues) for us, such as “improving access to health care”, “availability of pharmaceuticals”, “considerations for human rights in research and development”, “counterfeit drugs”, “protection of personal information”, “sustainable procurement”, “decent work”, “prevention of harassment”, “prohibition of child labor and forced labor”, “realization of appropriate occupational safety and health”, “freedom of association and respect for the right to collective bargaining”, “appropriate working hours and wages” and ” fair employment, compensation and development.”

 We will continue to identify the need to review salient human rights issues through human rights risk assessments and communication with stakeholders.